Mananite/Marvel-Rivals-Anti-AFK/README.md

 I'll fix the code in due time, rn it works so that's good enough for me

-Release will flag your antivirus, no, it's not a virus, read through the source, python absolutely hates being compiled, used [Nuitka](https://nuitka.net/)
+Release will flag your antivirus (probably), no, it's not a virus, read through the source, python absolutely hates being compiled, used [Nuitka](https://nuitka.net/)